browser-network/network/README.md

   new connection with another node.
 The network internally gossips WebRTC handshake information to (re)establish connections with disconnected nodes.

-* The only external reliance is on a lightweight switching service which has a small resource footprint.
+* The only external reliance is on a lightweight http only switching service which has a small resource footprint.
+Note it does not rely on websockets, just regular http requests.

-* This software can be run in both browsers and node.js (At the time of writing this is untested.
-TODO test)
+* This software can theoretically be run in both browsers and node.js (At the time of writing this is not the case, it is browser only, but should need only small updates to get working in node.
+TODO)

 * This software defines a set of message protocols that can be used with any other webRTC enabled hardware.
 This means one network is not limited to having